But what do you do with it all? How do you decide what makes it onto your product roadmaps?

 Throughout the month as new features come in:

-- A designated member of the product or customer success team reviews feedback as it comes into Receptive.
-For anything unclear, additional feedback and/or use cases are requested from the customer within the discussion section.
+- A designated member of the product or customer success team triage feedback as it comes into Receptive.

 - All features are set to the status “Awaiting Feedback” in order to gauge demand and collect additional feedback from your colleagues & customers.